abhijit-c/ffpoly/README.md

 	- Access to a cpp compiler (both g++ and clang tested)
 	- The unix tools, _make_ and _ar_.

-Following the example in main.cpp, use the commands, call make in the ffpoly directory to build lib_ffpoly.a.
+Following the example in the Makefile in this directory, call make in the ffpoly directory to build lib_ffpoly.a.
 Link this with your program.
 Make sure to have the include to ffpoly.h in your program.